-Prior to working at Cambridge Assessment, I taught English in Japan, the Czech Republic and the UK in both the private schools and business sectors.
-I joined Cambridge Assessment in 2004 and initially worked for the Cambridge English Language Assessment group conducting research in the areas of assessing speaking, examination impact, workplace and business English, and language benchmarking in the business sector.
+Prior to working at Cambridge University Press and Assessment, I taught English in Japan, the Czech Republic and the UK in both the private schools and business sectors.
+I joined Cambridge University Press and Assessment in 2004 and initially worked for the Cambridge English Language Assessment group conducting research in the areas of assessing speaking, examination impact, workplace and business English, and language benchmarking in the business sector.

 I hold a MA in Applied Linguistics from Anglia Ruskin University, a PGDip in Health Psychology from City University and a BSc in Psychology from the University of Stirling.